bhartiy/learnsellacious/pages/48.distiman/06.tax-certificate/docs.md

 ![](Screenshot%202020-12-08%20at%2010.22.01%20AM.png)

 **Limitations**
-1. For text certificate Taxable/Non Taxable in checkout, Billing and shipping address should be from US.
+1. To show text certificate option in checkout, Billing and shipping address should be from US.